EricTao2/aegis/README.md

 }
 ```
-you request must like this
+you `URL`must like this
 `http://localhost:8080/3?ReqNo=ds1&timestamp=1533205566000`

-When you send a request with parameter of `ReqNo`, and Other request already send same `ReqNo`, if the time difference(`timestamp`) between the two requests is less than the set time(`timeout` in the annotation), last request will be rejected.
+When you send a request with parameter of `reqNo`, and Other request already send same `reqNo`, if the time difference(`timestamp`) between the two requests is less than the set time(`timeout` in the annotation), last request will be rejected.

 ## Contact